What is Shareholder Resolution?

 - Ratification of decisions taken by the directors;

-However, the percentage of votes required, to consider a resolution as passed by the majority, can vary from jurisdiction to jurisdiction.
+However, the percentage of votes required to consider a resolution passed by the majority can vary from jurisdiction to jurisdiction.

 #3 – Unanimous Resolution

 Rare but not impossible, shareholders may pass a unanimous resolution for a decision to be passed at the annual general meeting.
-The unanimous resolution, as the term suggests, means a resolution passed with 100% approval of the shareholders present, in person or proxy, for the decision to be considered at the annual meeting.
-In other words, it simply means that all the shareholders have a positive consent towards the case under consideration for decision.
+As the term suggests, a unanimous resolution means a resolution passed with 100% approval of the shareholders present, in person or proxy, for the decision to be considered at the annual meeting.
+In other words, it simply means that all the shareholders have positive consent towards the case under consideration for decision.

 Recommended Articles

 This article has been a guide to what is a Shareholder Resolution.
-Here we discuss what does shareholder resolution contains with its types and purpose.
+Here we explain its examples, format, and types, and compared it with board resolution.
 You can learn more about accounting from the following articles –